 2013 – Linköping University – Docent (Habilitation)

-1999-2000 – Université de Paris IV (FR) – Visiting doctoral student
+1999-2000 – Université de Paris IV (FR) – Visiting doctoral student, Philosophy

-1995 – New York University (US) – Master’s Degree in Philosophy
+1995 – New York University (US) – Master’s Degree: Philosophy

-1988-1989 – Gonzaga University in Florence (IT) – International exchange student
+1988-1989 – Gonzaga University in Florence (IT) – Exchange student